-Before accepting a deed from an executor or an independent administrator, an examiner must be satisfied that all statutory requirements were met in the appointment of the representative, that the representative is qualified to execute the deed, and that the representative's act is authorized by the will or by law.
+Before accepting a deed from an executor or an independent administrator, an examiner should be satisfied that all statutory requirements were met in the appointment of the representative, that the representative is qualified to execute the deed, and that the representative's act is authorized by the will or by law.

-If a representative (an executor or an independent administrator) executes a deed to the decedent's property, then the examiner must determine the representative's qualifications.
+If a representative (an executor or an independent administrator) executes a deed to the decedent's property, then the examiner should determine the representative's qualifications.
 When determining the qualification of a representative to execute a deed, the examiner should examine the will, the order probating the will and appointing the executor, the representative's bond (if required), and recent letters testamentary or of administration.
 In addition to the above, the examiner should examine other relevant documents that may be of record, including the application for the representative's appointment.
 If the probate proceedings took place in another county, the examiner should require the filing of certified copies of the order appointing the representative and any will and any codicils in the county where the land is located.
 Tex.
-Prob.
-Code Ann. § 89.
+Estates Code Ann. § 256.201.

 A qualified executor, even one under court order, may convey real property belonging to the estate if authorized to do so by the will.
 Tex.
-Prob.
-Code Ann. § 332.
-If the owner of real property died intestate, or if a will does not give the authority to convey real property, a qualified independent executor or a qualified independent administrator may convey real property with the consent of the decedent's distributees if authorized by the order of appointment.
+Estates Code Ann. § 356.002.
+If the owner of real property died intestate, or if a will does not give the authority to convey real property, a qualified independent executor or a qualified independent administrator may convey real property with the consent of the decedent's distributees in the application for independent administration or in their consent to the independent administration and if authorized by the order of appointment.
 Tex.
-Prob.
-Code Ann. § 145A.
+Estates Code Ann. § 401.006.